JulienLach/FicheQS/README.md

 ### Syntaxes and paradigms to practice

 -   Use the latest **React v19 functional component syntax** (with hooks and ES2020 features).
--   Use **async/await** for asynchronous code to avoid callback hell and improve readability.
+-   Use **async/await** for asynchronous code to improve readability.
 -   Use **TypeScript** for static type checking and safer code.
 -   Use **ES2020 import/export** syntax for modular and maintainable code.

 ### Acces app on local network

+On you local machine, if your ports are not yet opened:

 -   Open port with `sudo ufw allow 3000` and `sudo ufw allow 3001`

+To access the app from another device on the same local network:

 -   In allowedOrigins in `backend/server.ts`, add the network URL: `http://your-local-ip:3000`

 ### Testing

+-   This projet uses **vitest** for unit and integration tests.
+You can you the vitest UI for a better experience.

 `npm install -D vitest @vitest/ui @vitest/coverage-v8`

--   This projet uses **vitest** for unit and integration tests.
 -   To run tests, use `npm run test` in `backend` folder.

 ### CI/CD

+This project uses **GitHub Actions**, **Ansible** and **Docker** for CI/CD.
+The workflow is defined in `.github/workflows/cd.yml`.

 ### Deployment with Docker

+The application can be containerized using Docker.
+The `docker-compose.yml` file defines the services for the frontend, backend, and PostgreSQL database.

 ### .env file